lilyhoratio/mastermind/README.md

 - [x] Ability to update game difficulty by changing the following (in progress!):
   - [x] the number of total tries allowed
-  - [x] the max digit in the code (possible digits span from 0-5 to 0-7)
+  - [x] the max digit in the code (possible digits span from 0-5 to 0-7) --> recalls API with updated params
-  - [x] the total number of digits in the code
+  - [x] the total number of digits in the code --> recalls API with updated params
   - [x] affected state is highlighted in momentarily highlighted upon change difficulty form submission
   - [ ] to-do: update the ghost's conditional text for new difficulties (e.g. alert for invalid numbers)